matrix-org/matrix-spec-proposals/proposals/4080-cryptographic-identities.md

 event signing to another party.
 Homeservers still have full authority over a client’s events in this scenario since the client doesn’t sign any part of each event to verify they are the sender.

-This has the advantage of not adding additional size to each event.
+**Advantages**: This has the advantage of not adding additional size to each event.

-This has the disadvantage of giving over full event control to the delegated homeserver.
+**Disadvantages**: This has the disadvantage of giving over full event control to the delegated homeserver.
 It also has the disadvantage of trying to resolve `allowed_signing_keys` if a client wants to remove authority from a homeserver or there are conflicts in the room DAG.
 Revocation of a delegated key is known to be extremely problematic.

 ## Unstable prefix